IGSN/igsn.github.io/index.md

 ---

 This wiki documents the organisation and technical aspects of the IGSN.
-General information about the IGSN and the IGSN Implementation Organization e.V. can be found at [http://www.igsn.org](http://www.igsn.org).
+General information about the IGSN and the IGSN Organization e.V. can be found at [http://www.igsn.org](http://www.igsn.org).

   * [Overview](../overview): What is the IGSN is and how does it work?
   * [Organisation and Governance](../organisation): How does the governance of IGSN work?
-What is the IGSN Implementation Organization e.V.?
+What is the IGSN Organization e.V.?
   * [Membership](../membership): Which organisations are members of IGSN e.V.?

 # IGSN and DataCite #